ubunatic/ubuntatic-dotfiles/README.md

 Shellib
 =======

-The `shellib` library contains some utility functions and common profile setup.
+The `shellib` library contains some utility functions and common profile setups.
 It is installed by default to `.shellib` when running `install.sh`, which also adds a `source .shellib/shellib.sh` line to your `.profile`.